 The honest truth is that once a content management system (CMS) such as WordPress is up and running, the day-to-day maintenance is quite simple.
 Your curators need to know some computer basics and how to use a web browser.
 If they use tools such as Microsoft Word or better yet, web-based Email; a CMS should prove to be no big challenge.

 What if they do not even have a basic level of understanding?
 If you do not have anyone who can train them, local libraries often have free or low-cost introductory computer classes.
-Consider investing in one of your older members who has the time and desire to learn.
+Consider investing in one of your older members who have the time and desire to learn.
+With some help they will soon know the basics of editing text, adding images, and saving drafts.

 Remember that this is a custodian for only adding new content.
 Their tasks will typically be posting a sermon summary, fixing content errors, and updating news and events.
 You will still need an experienced web professional to make the occasional system updates and configuration changes.
 Plus CMS’ often provide levels of access to prevent your curator from inadvertently taking down your website.